CCollis-McCann/LaunchSchool/README.md

-# launch-school
+# Launch School

-Exercises and projects form Launch School's Ruby track
+Exercises and projects from Launch School's Ruby track